-The Company maintains a website at www.coragold.com which provides information about the Company's business plan and strategy and provides updates on its operations and governance.
-In addition, the Company will maintain a dialogue with shareholders and other relevant stakeholders by the issue of press releases as required by AIM.
+The Company maintains a website at www.coragold.com which provides information about the Company's business plan and strategy, and provides updates on its operations and governance.
+In addition, the Company maintains a dialogue with shareholders and other relevant stakeholders by the issue of press releases as required by AIM.

-The Company has adopted a communication and reporting structure which sets out the manner of open communication between the board and all constituent parts of its shareholder base.
-From time-to-time the Company will participate in investor focused conferences and forums, and the Company will endeavour to make prior announcement of such engagements such that shareholders of the Company may wish to attend themselves and meet with those members of the board and / or senior management who may be present.
-All members of the board and senior management are encouraged to attend the Company's Annual General Meeting when shareholders in attendance will be encouraged to ask questions of the board and the Company's management.
+The Company has adopted a communication and reporting structure which sets out the manner of open communication between the Board and all constituent parts of its shareholder base.
+From time-to-time the Company will participate in investor focused conferences and forums, and the Company will endeavour to make prior announcement of such engagements such that shareholders of the Company may wish to attend themselves and meet with those members of the Board and / or senior management who may be present.
+All members of the Board and senior management are encouraged to attend the Company's Annual General Meeting when shareholders in attendance will be encouraged to ask questions of the Board and the Company's senior management.
 This structure will assist:

-- the communication of shareholders' views to the board; and - the shareholders' understanding of the unique circumstances and constraints faced by the Company.
+- the communication of shareholders' views to the Board; and - the shareholders' understanding of the unique circumstances and constraints faced by the Company.

-The 'Remuneration Report' section of this Annual Report sets out a number of matters including: the responsibilities and duties, and membership of the remuneration and nominations committee; remuneration of directors (both executive and non-executive) and senior management; policy on remuneration; pensions; and notable work of the remuneration and nominations committee undertaken during 2019.
+The 'Remuneration Report' section of this Annual Report sets out a number of matters including: the responsibilities and duties, and membership of the remuneration and nominations committee; remuneration of directors (both executive and non-executive) and senior management; policy on remuneration; pensions; and notable work of the remuneration and nominations committee undertaken during 2020.

-A separate 'Audit Committee Report' has not been included in this Annual Report on the grounds that there were no material matters arising either during 2019 or subsequently.
+A separate 'Audit Committee Report' has not been included in this Annual Report on the grounds that there were no material matters arising either during 2020 or subsequently.

-Notable work undertaken during 2019 by other board committees includes:
+Notable work undertaken during 2020 by other Board committees includes:

-- in May 2019 the audit committee met with the Company's independent auditor in connection with the audit of the group financial statements of Cora Gold Limited for the year ended 31 December 2018, and it was noted that there were no material matters arising; and - in October 2019 the AIM compliance and corporate governance committee reviewed the Company's compliance with the QCA Code which was adopted by the Company in September 2018.
+- in May 2020 the audit committee met with the Company's independent auditor in connection with the audit of the consolidated financial statements of Cora for the year ended 31 December 2019, and it was noted that there were no material matters arising; and - in December 2020 the AIM compliance and corporate governance committee reviewed the Company's compliance with the QCA Code which was adopted by the Company in September 2018.

-In conclusion I am pleased to lead a board and a Company that continues to strive to make improvements in all areas of its activities with a view to ultimately benefiting all of our stakeholders.
+In conclusion I am pleased to lead a Board and a Company that continues to strive to make improvements in all areas of its activities with a view to ultimately benefiting all of our stakeholders.